Work permits for employees in Germany: A complete guide for employers [2024]

 • Proof of a clean criminal record.

 • Proof the visa fee is paid.
-If the employee is applying for the long-stay visa, the application fee is €75.
+If the employee is applying for a long-stay visa, the application fee is €75.

 • Declaration of Accuracy of Information.